top of page

 Our parish office entrance is off the east parking lot at the rear of the church building!

-For information on how the ACA serves our Diocese, and how you can give,
+Look here for upcoming information on how the ACA serves our Diocese

 dsc00058_edited.jpg